Learn how Beacon eliminates the guesswork from multipass programming

 For a detailed explanation of what each offset setting means and how it affects the torch path, please click the Info button.

-Guided Teach (Recommended for ease)
+Guided Teach Method (Recommended for ease)

 Use the Teach button on any pass to enter Guided Teach.